 Despite what was happening, I didn’t slump into the dark places like before or spiral into anxiety in the middle of the night.
 I soldiered on with my life and work.
 It was like I was proving to myself I was still alive — cancer hadn’t got me.

 I said the same to my mum in the waiting room on 5 July before heading into the consultant’s room.
-‘But you’ve been so positive,’ she said to me.
+"But you’ve been so positive," she replied.
 Somehow, I just knew it wasn’t going to be good news.

 It was a good job I’d prepared myself this way, because the results showed stage three breast cancer with a tumour of 45mm (not 25mm as first thought) and cancer in two of my lymph nodes.
 I didn’t actually cry because I felt ready for this news, whereas my poor mum was in floods of tears.